Planning for Change in Chatham County, Georgia

 - Drafting a regional sea level rise plan; and

 - Requiring consideration of climate adaptation and sea level rise in existing and planned public and private infrastructure and land development.

-Chatham County is now updating its zoning ordinances and subdivision codes to prioritize low impact development and green infrastructure as part of resilience planning.
+Recently, each jurisdiction within Chatham County has updated its zoning ordinances and subdivision codes to prioritize low-impact development and green infrastructure as part of resilience planning.
 In addition, all the municipalities in Chatham County have updated their stormwater policies and adopted the Coastal Stormwater Supplement of Georgia’s Stormwater Management Manual.
 The supplement addresses ways to address flood vulnerabilities in development efforts to protect and maintain the integrity of local aquatic resources.
 It includes design recommendations to help protect local aquatic resources, reduce flooding through post-construction stormwater management and site planning design, and improve water quality through green infrastructure.

 Score, A., & Gregg, R.M.
-(2017).
+(2021).
 Planning for Change in Chatham County, Georgia [Case study on a project of Chatham County].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/planning-change-chatham-county-georgia (Last updated December 2017)
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program.
+Retrieved from CAKE: http://www.cakex.org/case-studies/planning-change-chatham-county-georgia (Last updated October 2021)

 Project DocumentsChatham County-Savannah Comprehensive Plan- Report of Accomplishments 2011-2016.pdf